 The greater is the distance between the two peaks means more power, and that results in more volume.

 Audio sources like speakers or headphones have a design limit on the amount of power they can handle without distorting the signal.
-They also have physical and design limitations as to how quickly they can respond to a signal swing from one peak to the other (although we probably won’t detect it).
+They also have physical and design limitations on how quickly they can respond to a signal swing from one peak to the other (although we probably won’t detect it).
 That’s why we need to see and hear how much power, volume, loudness is in the signal.
-The signal or music we are producing must be able to be reproduced without distortion by the receivers (speakers and earphones, etc.)
+The signal or music we are producing must be reproduced without distortion by the receivers (speakers and earphones, etc.)

 When measuring power, volume, loudness, we use two types of measurement: